bluefeet32/IrishOrienteeringArchives/README.md

 A spreadhseet at https://docs.google.com/spreadsheets/d/1vPK1cAg3593l2pNEJpgtBBVHGx8LP-Q7mSgFKXT5FrY/edit?usp=sharing was used to generate the json data and can be used to generate other years which are missing.
 This also serves as a backup of the data outside of github.

-As of 2025/02/02 data collection is ongoing.
+As of 2025/04/04 data collection is ongoing.

 ## Data quality

-Recent results are quite reliable, and can be found on http://orienteering.ie.
+Recent results are very reliable (2007 & later), and can be found on http://orienteering.ie.
 Older results are more challenging and in some cases this may be the only digital copy of them.

 ### Known missing data:
 If you have more info on data from these years it would be greatly appreciated.